SrKoDes/scripts/k8s/command_list.md

 `nano hello-world.yml`

 Breaking down a yml file:
+### if you want Tyrone's copy, get it from the zoom chat
 ```
 # Helloworld application- just the deployment
 apiVersion: apps/v1